BestMidEver/vacation-manager/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on a cloud server with email notification.
-See deployment for notes on how to deploy the project on a live system.
+See below for notes on how to deploy the project on a live system.

 ### Prerequisites